awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.SQLT.md

    1. Use a SQL client to connect to the DB instance as the master user\.

-      For information about connecting to an Oracle DB instance using a SQL client, see [Connecting to your Oracle DB instance](USER_ConnectToOracleInstance.md)\.
+      For information about connecting to an Oracle DB instance using a SQL client, see [Connecting to your RDS for Oracle DB instance](USER_ConnectToOracleInstance.md)\.

    1. Run the following query: